 WCLN resource development relies on teachers to work together to design resources that best serve the majority of students.
-Quality explanations and a variety of activity types is the core goal.
+Together we aim for quality and consistency in the resouces.
+Thus, if beginning work for WCLN, please become familiar with all items in this list.

 Guidelines(click question to jump to answer):